ocgeek/Voron-2.4-Parts/Kits/Functional Parts Kit.md

-# Functional parts kit include the following main parts
+# Functional parts kit

+This KIT includes the following main parts:

 - A and B Drive Frames with the Pin Mod
 - AB (aka XY) motion related Parts with Pin, MGN-12 and Spherical Bearings Mods
 - Z related motion related parts with Spherical Bearings Mod